 Step into Nimb’s historic ballroom and experience a bar beyond comparison!
 In the evening you can sip magical cocktails under the grand crystal chandeliers, or enjoy a glass of vintage champagne by the majestic fireplace.
-Afternoon Tea is served during sunlit hours from 12:00 noon.
+Afternoon Tea is served during sunlit hours from 12:00 noon and cocktails are available from 17:00.

 There is no table reservation at Nimb Bar, you simply drop by and choose your favourite spot.
 Only for Afternoon Tea do we recommend booking in advance.